PrairieLearn/PrairieLearn/docs/externalGrading.md

 * `enableNetworking`: Allows the container to access the public internet.
 This is disabled by default to make secure, isolated execution the default behavior.

+* `environment`: List of environment variables to set inside the grading container in the form accepted by the [Docker Engine API](https://docs.docker.com/engine/api/v1.41/#operation/ContainerCreate): `["VAR=value", ...]`.
+A variable without `=` is removed from the environment, rather than to have an empty value.

 Here's an example of a complete `externalGradingOptions` portion of a question's `info.json`:

 ```json